MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathBuildRoot](/windows/desktop/api/shlwapi/nf-shlwapi-pathbuildroota) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathBuildRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathbuildrootw) .

-## <a name="canonicalize"></a> ATLPath::Canonicalize
+## <a name="canonicalize"></a>ATLPath:: canonicalize

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathCanonicalize](/windows/desktop/api/shlwapi/nf-shlwapi-pathcanonicalizea).
+Bu işlev, [PathCanonicalize](/windows/win32/api/shlwapi/nf-shlwapi-pathcanonicalizew)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi